 Jane Eckett is a former director of Whyte’s Fine Art Auctioneers, Dublin (2000-09), and holds a Masters by research from Trinity College Dublin (2007).
 She recently completed her PhD at the University of Melbourne on emigré modernist sculptors in Victoria, and has taught and published on Australian, British, and Irish art of the nineteenth and twentieth centuries.

 Dr Justine Grace completed her PhD at the University of Melbourne in 2012 on the role of religion in avant-garde and contemporary art practice.
 She has published in national and international journals including Critica d’Arte, The Journal of the Arts in Society, LOLA and Colloquy.

 Dr Katrina Grant is a Lecturer in Digital Humanities at the College of the Arts and Social Sciences at the Australian National University and the editor of the Melbourne Art Network.
 She completed her PhD in the School of Culture and Communication at the University of Melbourne in 2011 on the relationship between gardens and theatre in Baroque Italy.
 She is also on the executive for the Art Association of Australia and New Zealand.

 Ryan Johnston is Head of Art at the Australian War Memorial in Canberra.
 He is finalising his PhD dissertation entitled ‘Eduardo Paolozzi: History is Bunk!’ at the University of Melbourne.

-Francis Plagne is a PhD candidate in Social Theory at the University of Melbourne, working on Hans Blumenberg.
+Francis Plagne completed his PhD in Social Theory at the University of Melbourne in 2017 on the work of Hans Blumenberg.
 He has also published on contemporary art from Australia and New Zealand and experimental film.

 Jarrod Rawlins works at the Museum of Old and New Art (MONA) in Hobart.